 Numerous gastropubs and bohemian brasseries cater to Clerkenwell’s new community of media-oriented young professionals.
-The locality’s popularity is set to increase further when the Elizabeth line (Crossrail) arrives at Farringdon station.
-“We believe this interchange will become so important to London that Farringdon will re-emerge as a destination in itself,” says the Crossrail website.
+The locality’s popularity has increased further with the arrival of the Elizabeth line (Crossrail) at Farringdon station.

 George Gissing depicted the underbelly of Clerkenwell in his 1889 novel The Nether World.

 Vladimir Lenin produced 17 issues of the Russian revolutionary newsletter Iskra in 1902–3 at what is now the Marx Memorial Library.
 The library building is shown in the photograph at the top of this article.